Ex-police officer acquitted in killing of man who begged 'do not shoot me'

 Last year's fatal shooting of a Texas man by Arizona police was caught on body-camera video and showed him sobbing with his hands up, begging for his life in his final moments.

-Jurors who watched the full video showing the death of Daniel Shaver at an emotional six-weeklong murder trial agreed Thursday to acquit former Mesa officer Philip Mitchell Brailsford.
-The former officer faced as much as 25 years in prison for the second-degree murder charge.
+Jurors who watched the full video showing Daniel Shaver's death agreed Thursday at the end of an emotional six-weeklong murder trial to acquit former Mesa officer Philip Mitchell Brailsford.
+He faced as much as 25 years in prison for the second-degree murder charge.

 Brailsford's attorney, Michael Piccarreta, put an arm around his client after the verdict was read.